ami-team/AMITwigJS/README.md

 License
 =======

-Copyright or © or Copr. [name of the author when individual or of the legal entity when the software has been created under wage-earning status adding underneath, if so required :" contributor(s) : [name of the individuals] ([date of creation])
+Copyright or © or Copr.
+The AMI Team (2015)

 ami@lpsc.in2p3.fr